ronsos/CarND-BehavioralCloning-Proj3/writeup_report.md

 ![alt text][image4]

 After the collection process, I had X number of data points.
-I then preprocessed this data by ...
+I then preprocessed this data by normalizing.

-I finally randomly shuffled the data set and put Y% of the data into a validation set.
+20% of the data was sliced off into a validation set.

-I used this training data for training the model.
+I used the training data for training the model.
 The validation set helped determine if the model was over or under fitting.
-The ideal number of epochs was Z as evidenced by ...
+The ideal number of epochs was 4 as evidenced by the observed loss.
 I used an adam optimizer so that manually training the learning rate wasn't necessary.